ammuv/Projects/Simple Distributed Blockchain/src/README.md

 #Source Code

-timeserver.py - Houses the time server that returns UTC when queried by a client client.py - Blockchain is implemented here using a distributed protocol.
+timeserver.py - Houses the time server that returns UTC when queried by a client.

+client.py - Blockchain is implemented here using a distributed protocol.